 Baking in grams

 I share my recipes in grams and by weight since baking by weight is the most accurate way to bake.
 Digital Scales are very affordable and easy to use.
 You can purchase them on Amazon for less than a set of measuring cups.
-Measuring cups are very inaccurate and can cause significant errors when it comes to gluten-free baking or baking in general.
+For small amounts under 10 grams, I like to use this Precision Pocket Scale.
+Measuring cups are very inaccurate which can cause significant errors when it comes to gluten-free baking or baking in general.
 Especially since I bake with gluten-free flours which weigh differently than “regular” flours.
 I do provide some ingredients like spices and leavening agents in measuring spoons.
 To learn more about Baking with a digital scale, make sure to check out my post about Baking by weight.

 Note about Ovens and Oven Temperatures